 - If a match is made, negotiations will then take place

 - Regional Center and investor enter into an LLC arrangement.
 The new entity does not need to have majority ownership.
 Note: The project driver will receive the investment capital.
+(If applicable)

 - Immigration process processing – 45 days.